Sainte-Agnes, Alpes-Maritimes tourism & sightseeing

 It now an evocative place to stroll among the ruins which include a Roman era cistern (long since dry, perhaps it rained more often 2000 years ago?) and various castle walls.
 Also in the ruins there is a small medieval garden, enthusiastically maintained by a local volunteer despite the obvious lack of both water and soil!
 (No entrance charge but a voluntary donation is requested as you leave.)

-The medieval village at Gorbio is not far from here, and another remarkable hill village can be visited at Peillon to the west of Sainte-Agnes (only about 20 kilometres drive but along a slow mountain road so the journey takes about 45 minutes).
+The medieval village at Gorbio is not far from here, and you can also visit Castellar, and another remarkable hill village can be visited at Peillon to the west of Sainte-Agnes (only about 20 kilometres drive but along a slow mountain road so the journey takes about 45 minutes).

 Visit near Sainte-Agnes with France This Way reviews